gleizerowicz/ThousandServers/infrastructure/readme.md

 2. automate complex network using a template and a pipeline in us-east-1
 3. deploy to multiple regions using multiple pipelines (us-east-1 and us-west-1)
 4. add route 53 and round robin
-5. scale up to 1000 servers
+5. scale up to 100 servers x 14 regions

 Demo actions:
 0. Setup account and resources (see 00_Bootstrap/readme.md)